Lycée français Marie Curie de Zurich: History

 In 1980 it moved into "im Tobelacker 22" in the village of Gockhausen, near the centre of Zurich.

 In 1989, France authorised the French school to take the name "Lycée Français de Zurich" (LFZ).

-In 1990, the AEFE was created, its mission being to unite and support all French lycées abroad in order to ensure a good education for students and to strengthen the links between the French and foreign education systems.
+In 1990, the agency AEFE was set up to support French lycées abroad in order to ensure a good education for students and to strengthen the links between the French and foreign education systems.

 In 1995, the French baccalaureate finally opened the doors to Swiss universities for lycée students provided they had an average of more than 12 out of 20.

 The number of pupils at the French lycée continued to rise and it was not until November 2001 that the general assembly of parents approved by a large majority the project to build a new building on Ursprungstrasse 10, in Gockhausen.

 The number of students doubled between 2003 and 2010 and the students were spread over four locations: the kindergarten moved to Stettbach (in 2007), the primary school remained in Tobelacker, the Ursprung building was reserved for the lower secondary, and the upper secondary occupied rented space in the SAWI building (in 2011).

 At the start of the 2011 school year, the number of pupils at the LFZ increased to over 700.
-The school developed its German language programme and set up an equally taught French-German bilingual programme in the infant school section officially recognised by the Education Department of the Canton of Zurich.
+The school developed its German language programme and set up a French-German bilingual programme in the infant school section officially recognised by the Education Department of the Canton of Zurich.

 In November 2012 at a general assembly, the parents' association approved the decision to construct a building with a capacity of 1,100 pupils.

 In September 2014 the foundation stone for the new building was laid in Dübendorf.
 Two years later, the LFZ officially moved and opened its doors in September 2016.

-In 2017, the LFZ was awarded the prestigious title of "Swiss Building of the Year " and passed the 1000-pupil mark.
+In 2017, the LFZ was awarded the title of "Swiss Building of the Year " and passed the 1000-pupil mark.

-In 2020, the new building reached its capacity.
-To remedy this problem, an annex with four rooms was rented a few minutes away from the school.

 In 2021 the school became an examination centre for the new baccalauréat and the diplôme national du brevet.

-Today, the Lycée Français de Zurich is a modern school, which evolves with the times.
-Indeed, many steps have been taken to be more ecologically sustainable and always at the cutting edge of technology.
+The school aims to be ecologically sustainable and at the cutting edge of technology.

+In 2024, the school hosted the first edition of the "Jeux Sportifs de la ZECO", a sports competition between students in the 8th Grade, bringing together students from 12 different schools across Europe.